-ISO/IEC 27011:2008 Information technology — Security techniques — Information security management guidelines for telecommunications organizations based on ISO/IEC 27002
+ISO/IEC 27011:2016 — Information technology — Security techniques — Code of practice for information security controls based on ISO/IEC 27002 for telecommunications organizations

 This ISMS implementation guide for the telecomms industry was developed jointly by ITU-T and ISO/IEC JTC1/SC 27, with the identical text being published as both ITU-T X.1051 and ISO/IEC 27011.

 “Establishes guidelines and general principles for initiating, implementing, maintaining, and improving information security controls in telecommunications organizations based on ISO/IEC 27002; [and]

 Provides an implementation baseline of information security controls within telecommunications organizations to ensure the confidentiality, integrity and availability of telecommunications facilities, services and information handled, processed or stored by the facilities and services.”

 In addition to minor variations/explanations of the core content of ISO/IEC 27002, there is an ‘extended control set’ with additional advice for telecoms organizations on access controls, physical and environmental security, communications security and compliance.
 It includes further guidance on network security, covering “cyber attacks” and network congestion.

 The standard was first published in 2008.

 It was revised to reflect the 2013 versions of ISO/IEC 27001 and 27002 and published in December 2016.

 A corrigendum was published in 2018, correcting the title of clause 8.2.1.